Luxury sector undaunted by Covid, soaring inflation

 “In certain cases demand exceeds supply and that means consumers will both trade up and likely accept paying higher prices, which again will cushion the margin,” said analysts at HSBC.

-Chanel “has also been in the news for its aggressive price hikes of iconic bags during the pandemic and more so recently,” the analysts said.
-“While not every luxury brand can pull off this double-edged sword, we believe Chanel’s pricing actions have probably created a good space for the likes of Louis Vuitton, Hermes and Gucci to raise their price points further.”

-Back in November, consultancy firm Bain & Company forecast that the luxury goods sector would grow by 6.0-8.0 percent annually and expand to 360-380 billion euros by 2025.
 Nevertheless, Flornoy fund manager Arnaud Cadart cautioned that raising prices too sharply could hurt sales.
 “There are limits,” he said.
-“A 1,000-euro bag that costs 1,200 euros the next day, that can slow down demand.
+“A 1,000-euro bag that costs 1,200 euros the next day that can slow down demand.”—AFP

 Comments